GL192021/vae-posterior-collapse/results/res.md

 # Numerical Results

-We evaluate posterior collapse using four complementary diagnostics: validation loss, rate, an approximate mutual-information proxy, and latent-intervention sensitivity.
+We evaluate posterior collapse using four complementary diagnostics: validation loss, rate, an approximate mutual-information proxy, and latent sensitivity.

 The figures below summarize the main empirical claims of the repository.